CHAPTER 4

 He dresses in a light blue shirt, a plain navy tie, and the charcoal suit he had worn at his last conference in Texas.
 He sacrifices breakfast in order to practice the new version of his talk.
 The delivery might as well be polished, even if the content is dull.
 He is not in a rush; it is only a couple of minutes’ walk to the ballroom in which the conference is being held.

-Nick sits at a desk that conveniently allows him to face a mirror.
+While Agarwal’s stomach rumbles, Robbins finishes his workout, he takes fruit, yogurt and scrambled eggs from the breakfast buffet, and returns to his room to eat his meal.
+He sits at a desk that conveniently allows him to face a mirror.
 He puts on newly purchased GigaGlasses and wraps a human-computer interaction device around his wrist.
 A ten megapixel camera, hidden within the frame, is operated by hand gestures that are sensed through surface electrodes within the wristband.

 GigantoPharm had acquired a manufacturing facility for these glasses by buying up an innovative microelectronics startup.
 The company considers that this eyewear represents a giant leap forward in electronic record keeping.
 Corporate research scientists are required to maintain secure and accurate, time-stamped records of all of their actions.
 The glasses will assist with this statutory requirement, by tracking the hands-on activities of the lab staff, through videos which download to a lab server.
 More recently, GigantoPharm have understood consumer interest in smart glasses.
 They had released them to the public the previous Thanksgiving, in time to capitalize on the Christmas shopping season.
 It has proved to be a profitable decision.

-Nick practices switching the video on and off with a subtle wave of his hand, and checks the recordings are transferred to his cell phone.
-Nick is confident that anyone being monitored in this manner would not notice.
+Robbins practices switching the video on and off with a subtle wave of his hand, and checks the recordings are transferred to his cell phone.
+He is confident that anyone being monitored in this manner would not notice.
 An LED illuminates when the camera is in use, but it is tiny.
 The frame of the glasses is a little thicker than normal, but not enough to attract attention.
 Much more efficient than waving around a smart phone.

 He knows his mission would be easier if he had been allowed to register for the conference that Lydia is attending.
 However, he does not anticipate it will be much of a problem to encroach on the proceedings.
 From his previous experiences participating in small meetings, he anticipates lax security.
+Or even none at all.
 He has also memorized the layout of the conference facility from the information that the hotel has conveniently posted on-line.
 He has in hand the symposium schedule, which he obtained from the sponsor’s web site.

 He is still in his workout clothes.
 But he has plenty of time to get ready.
 He has booked a taxi to pick him up from the hotel in forty-five minutes.
 Right now, it is only a quarter to eight.